The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The amygdala places extra emphasis on the memories it has associated (labeled) with threatening emotions.

-The amygdala does this to protect us and help us avoid potentially dangerous situations.
+The amygdala does this to protect you and help you avoid potentially dangerous situations.

-It does this based on things (events, people, objects, experiences) that scared us in the past or things it associates with threatening emotions.
+It does this based on things (events, people, objects, experiences) that scared you in the past or things it associates with threatening emotions.

-We can think of the amygdala as our personal protector.
+You can think of the amygdala as your personal protector.

-The amygdala’s main goal is to keep us safe.
+The amygdala's primary goal is to keep you safe.

-So attaching extra emphasis on scary or threatening memories should make sense if we think about it.
+Attaching extra emphasis on scary or threatening memories makes sense if you think about it.

-If we are in a dangerous situation such as driving carelessly on an icy road and we wreck our car and injure ourselves – the amygdala will register our fear and stress based on the event.
+If you are in a dangerous situation, such as driving carelessly on an icy road and you wreck your car and injure yourself – the amygdala will register your fear and stress based on the event.

-Next time we are driving on an icy road the amygdala may increase our alertness (and increase our stress) so we focus better and drive more carefully than we did the last time.
+Next time you drive on an icy road, the amygdala may increase your alertness (and stress) so you focus better and drive more carefully than you did the last time.

 There can be issues with the amygdala’s processing of threatening memories.